poschuler/poschuler-skill-test-shawandpartners/README.md

 I found a "skill test" on the Internet, which I implemented using [Remix](https://remix.run/docs/en/main/guides/spa-mode) SPA mode and noje.js.
 The project also uses [shadcn](https://ui.shadcn.com/)

-You can find the challenge description in he challenge.md, wich is spanish, by the way.
+You can find the challenge description in he `challenge-es.md`, wich is spanish by the way.
+You can find an english version of the challenge, translated using chatGPT, in the `challenge-en.md`

 First run npm install in the root folder, this install the packages in boot projects, frontend & backend